Anotheroption4726/saberAlpha/README.md

 ##### Run Slide Horizontal Force_impulse :
 	- Default Value: 2500
-	- Increase:
+	- Increase: The character will slide further (horizontally) while doing a run slide
-	- Decrease:
+	- Decrease: The character will slide closer (horizontally) while doing a run slide

 ##### Run Slide Start Time_timer :
-	- Default Value: 0.75
+	- Default Value: 0.75 (seconds)
-	- Increase:
+	- Increase: Increase the amount of time the player needs to wait (after starting to run) before doing a run slide
-	- Decrease:
+	- Decrease: Decreases the amount of time the player needs to wait (after starting to run) before doing a run slide

 ##### Run Slide Duration_timer :
-	- Default Value: 0.25
+	- Default Value: 0.25 (seconds)
-	- Increase:
+	- Increase: If triggered, the character will run slide during a longer period of time
-	- Decrease:
+	- Decrease: If triggered, the character will run slide during a shorter period of time

 ##### Wall Slide Hold Gravity_ratio :
 	- Default Value: 0.125
-	- Increase:
+	- Increase: While wall sliding and holding the movement input towards the wall, the character will fall faster towards the ground
-	- Decrease:
+	- Decrease: While wall sliding and holding the movement input towards the wall, the character will fall slower towards the ground

 ##### Wall Jump Vertical Force_impulse :
 	- Default Value: 800
-	- Increase: Character jumps higher if Wall Sliding
+	- Increase: Character jumps higher (vertically) if wall sliding
-	- Decrease: Character jumps lower if Wall Sliding
+	- Decrease: Character jumps lower (vertically) if Wall Sliding

 ##### Wall Jump Horizontal Force_impulse :
 	- Default Value: 1500
-	- Increase: Character jumps further if Wall Sliding
+	- Increase: Character jumps further (horizontally) if wall sliding
-	- Decrease: Character jumps closer if Wall Sliding
+	- Decrease: Character jumps closer (horizontally) if wall sliding

 ##### Wall Jump Restrain Duration_timer :
-	- Default Value: 0.25
+	- Default Value: 0.25 (seconds)
-	- Increase:
+	- Increase: Increase the amount of time the player needs to wait (after doing a wall jump) before doing a new one
-	- Decrease:
+	- Decrease: Decreases the amount of time the player needs to wait (after doing a wall jump) before doing a new one